reakaleek/docs-builder/docs/migration/guide/how-to-set-up-docs-previews.md

 1. You need to adjust this to your default branch.
 E.g `main`, `master`, etc.
 2. Reusable workflow: [elastic/docs-builder/.github/workflows/preview-build.yml](https://github.com/elastic/docs-builder/blob/main/.github/workflows/preview-build.yml)
-3. his should be the path to your docs folder.
+3. This should be the path to your docs folder.

 :::